Why Does My Dog Hump?

 Your leg, the couch pillows, your best friend's puppy, or even your cat.
 Dogs hump.
 Many dog parents find their dogs' humping behavior to be embarrassing, frustrating, and down right annoying.
 When a dog is an avid humper, their owner usually has many detailed stories of times the behavior appeared during less-than-ideal moments, like during Thanksgiving dinner or when Grandma came over for brunch.

 So what's the deal?
 Well, like many canine behaviors, humping is full of nuance.
-Humping, (and mounting) occur in many contexts.
+Humping (and mounting) occur in many contexts.
 Although it's awkward, it's usually not a cause for concern.
 It doesn't mean your dog is attempting to dominate you or that you must avoid letting your dog play with all other dogs.
-But, when a dog's humping becomes intense and is bothersome to other dogs, you may need to intervene (in a positive way).
+However, when a dog's humping becomes intense and is bothersome to other dogs, you may need to intervene (in a positive way).

 6 Common Reasons Dogs Hump

 Dog owners are often surprised to learn that a neutered or spayed dog may still hump and mount.
 Males and females may hump, no matter their age.
 Even though humans think the act of humping is generally associated with, ahem, sexual activities, in dogs this is not always the case.
 A dog may exhibit humping-type behaviors for a variety of reasons.

 During play sessions with other pups, or with you, you may notice your pup's humping behavior for the first time.
 No, it's not about sex.
 And no, it doesn't say anything about a pup's sexual orientation.
 Puppies are just beginning to learn how to play and respond to other dogs and they have not yet acquired many play moves.